-BlackRock Advisors, a Delaware limited liability company, is registered with the Securities and Exchange Commission ("SEC") as an investment advisor under the Advisers Act.
-BlackRock Advisors manages or has committed to manage approximately \$475.3 billion of assets as of December 31, 2016.
+BlackRock Advisors and BCIA are Delaware limited liability companies registered with the Securities and Exchange Commission ("SEC") as investment advisors under the Advisors Act.
+The Advisor and BlackRock Advisors collectively manage or have committed to manage approximately \$507.1 billion of assets as of December 31, 2017.
 BlackRock has substantial investment and portfolio management experience, which we believe will be beneficial to the Company and our stockholders.
 As part of the BlackRock platform, we will continue to seek to enhance the risk-return profile of the Company, strengthen its distribution paying capacity and optimize the valuation for our shareholders.